-Back to our Earl Grey Brioche French Toast!
 You may think this is a fancy recipe - but I kid you not, it’s super simple to pull together.
-The milk gets infused with the tea leaves about 15 minutes before you need to make the custard (alternatively, making it the day before for maximum flavour!), then it's a matter of whisking together your custard ingredients, dunking the brioche slices and frying them.
-Serve topped with your favourite jam or keep it simple with maple syrup and fresh berries.
+The milk gets infused with the tea bag about 15 minutes before you need to make the custard then it's a matter of whisking together your custard ingredients, dunking the brioche slices, and frying them.
+All done in 30 minutes!

 - Brioche Bread makes all the difference.
 Using this rich, buttery bread is a game-changer in the French toast world (!).
 You taste the richness of the bread in every bite adding SO much flavour.

-- Perfect weekend breakfast.
-Whether you want to knock this breakfast up quickly or you have a special occasion that you want to celebrate, then this French Toast recipe is perfect for you.
+- The perfect weekend breakfast.
+Whether you want to knock this breakfast up quickly or you have a special occasion that you want to celebrate, then this Custard French Toast recipe is perfect for you.

-Aside from the brioche bread and the earl grey tea that might need a trip to the super market to buy, the rest if the ingredients used are pretty straight forward.
+Aside from the brioche bread and the earl grey tea that might need a trip to the supermarket to buy, the rest of the ingredients used are pretty straightforward.

 - Brioche bread - Used for its lovely rich qualities.
 I use store-bought for ease but if you want to go the extra mile and make your own, I have a great guide on How to Make Brioche Bread.

 - Earl grey tea leaves - You'll need 4 tea bags for your infused custard mixture.
-If you have to buy a box just for this, the good this is the tea bags last for like forever meaning you'll have them on hand whenever you fancy another recipe utilising Earl Grey.
+If you have to buy a box just for this, the good this is the tea bags last forever meaning you'll have them on hand whenever you fancy another recipe utilizing Earl Grey.

-- Eggs - Use large eggs and bring them to room temperature before using.
+- Eggs - Use large eggs and bring them to room temperature before using them.

 - Vanilla Extract - Adds just a little amount of sweetness to the mixture

-- Optional topping, Blackberry Jam - Use a good quality storebought jam or make a batch of Homemade Easy Blackberry Jam ahead of time.
+- Optional topping, Blackberry Jam - Use a good quality storebought jam or homemade if you have time.

-This homemade Brioche French Toast recipe is wonderful as there is just plenty of various option in how to customise the recipe.
-In terms of toppings for your French TOast you can choose from Greek Yogurt, whipped cream, lemon curd, warmed honey, maple syrup, toasted nuts, chopped fresh fruit such as blueberries, raspberries or banana.
+In terms of toppings for your French Toast, you can choose from Greek Yogurt, whipped cream, lemon curd, warmed honey, maple syrup, toasted nuts, and chopped fresh fruit such as blueberries, raspberries, or bananas.

 - Strawberry French Toast: Delish macerated chopped strawberries served with the Earl Grey French Toast makes for the perfect brunch recipe.